Photo: Whatcom Community College courtyard. Photo provided courtesy of the Whatcom Community College.

-Another important industry in Whatcom County is retail, which employed 13.2 percent of the full-time workforce in 2014.
-Retail is booming in the area, thanks in part to the influx of Canadian shoppers.
+Retail is booming in Whatcom County, thanks in part to the influx of Canadian shoppers.
 Bellis Fair Mall alone employs 2,300 full-time and 700 part-time employees annually.

-Manufacturing companies have found successful homes in the county, where large pieces of land for new plants are available.
-The BP Cherry Point Refinery accounts for nearly 800 employees Zodiak Airline Cabin Interiors employs 600 and Cascade DAFO, which is a domestic and international manufacturer of pediatric custom and pre-fabricated foot & ankle braces accounts for 275.
-In all, manufacturing accounted for 10.83 percent of the workforce.
+Manufacturing companies have also found success in the county, where large pieces of land are available for new plants.
+The BP Cherry Point Refinery accounts for nearly 800 employees, and Cascade DAFO accounts for 275.

-The construction continues to be strong in Whatcom County.
-Ongoing projects include Barkley Village, Bellingham International Airport, several new hotels, and additions at the Silver Reef Hotel Casino Spa have kept the construction industry busy for the past few years.
-And as the Bellingham Waterfront District redevelopment beginning soon, construction will play a big part in shaping downtown Bellingham and the county in the coming years.
+The construction industry is strong in Whatcom County, with ongoing projects including Barkley Village, Bellingham International Airport, several new hotels and additions at the Silver Reef Hotel Casino Resort.
+As the Bellingham Waterfront District redevelopment begins, construction will continue to play a large part in shaping Bellingham and the county.

-Other industries like finance and insurance, arts and entertainment, and real estate are also successful thanks to the county’s popularity among young professionals, families and retired individuals keeping the area well-populated enough to sustain these industries.
+Other industries like finance and insurance, arts and entertainment, and real estate are also successful.
+Whatcom County is popular among young professionals, families and retired individuals, who all keep the area well-populated and thriving.

-Whatcom County is open for business!
-If you’re interested in opening a business or relocating your business to Whatcom County, call the Bellingham/Whatcom Chamber of Commerce and we’ll be happy to provide you with resources and referrals to help you get started.
+If you’re interested in opening or relocating a business to Whatcom County, call the Bellingham Regional Chamber of Commerce at (360) 734-1330 and we’d be happy to provide resources and referrals to get you started!

 *Bellingham Regional Chamber of Commerce members are denoted with an asterisk